ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Object To Grab:** A game object (either within the scene or a prefab) that will be grabbed by the controller on game start.
  * **Clone Grabbed Object:** If this is checked then the Object To Grab will be cloned into a new object and attached to the controller leaving the existing object in the scene.
 This is required if the same object is to be grabbed to both controllers as a single object cannot be grabbed by different controllers at the same time.
 It is also required to clone a grabbed object if it is a prefab as it needs to exist within the scene to be grabbed.

 ### Example

 `VRTK/Examples/026_Controller_ForceHoldObject` shows how to automatically grab a sword to each controller and also prevents the swords from being dropped so they are permanently attached to the user's controllers.

 ---

-## Testing Without Using The Headset (VRTK_Simulator)

-### Overview

-To test a scene it is often necessary to use the headset to move to a location.
-This increases turn-around times and can become cumbersome.
-The simulator allows navigating through the scene using the keyboard instead, without the need to put on the headset.
-One can then move around (also through walls) while looking at the monitor and still use the controllers to interact.

-The Simulator script is attached to the `[CameraRig]` prefab.
-Supported movements are: forward, backward, strafe left, strafe right, turn left, turn right, up, down.

-### Inspector Parameters

-  * **Keys:** Per default the keys on the left-hand side of the keyboard are used (WASD).
-They can be individually set as needed.
-The reset key brings the camera to its initial location.
-  * **Only In Editor:** Typically the simulator should be turned off when not testing anymore.
-This option will do this automatically when outside the editor.
-  * **Step Size:** Depending on the scale of the world the step size can be defined to increase or decrease movement speed.
-  * **Cam Start:** It can be very handy to start at a certain location instead of having to walk/teleport there first.
-A good workflow can be to use the keys to navigate in the scene one time, then copy the transform of the `[CameraRig]`, stop the scene and paste the values to an empty game object that is then assigned here.
-To start at the original position again it is enough to deactivate the game object.

----